 Lithium-ion or lithium-iron-phosphate batteries contain useful metals such as copper, aluminum, cobalt, nickel, and some rare earth metals.
 These are valuable metals and need to be saved.

 Batteries must not end up in landfills, they need to be recycled so please bring them to the appropriate places in your locality.

 Paper towels and tissues

-They are made of paper so actually it can be recycled.
-The problem is that after having been used the paper is soiled with kitchen grease, dirt from the floor or any number of different more disgusting things.
+They are made of paper, so actually, they can be recycled.
+The problem is that after having been used the paper is soiled with kitchen grease, dirt from the floor, or any number of different more disgusting things.
 This will then contaminate the other recyclables, so they are discarded.